Did you know that smell is the human sense most related to memory?

 But we are suggesting that eating a healthier diet that contains a healthy variety of fruits and vegetables will go a long way toward keeping your sweat as inoffensive as possible.

-If you’re trying to tackle bad body odor and really improve your smell profile, you want to take every step you can and go for a complete solution.
+If you’re trying to tackle bad body odor and really improve your smell profile, you want to take every step you can and go for a complete solution on how to smell better.

 A plus side is that you’ll feel a lot better as soon as you start eating more healthily.